The-Marcy-Lab-School-Assignments/swe-sr-8-1-jfelipe75/README.md

 ---

-### Answer

-When a user initially opens the app, he or she is making a request to instagram's server to serve them the HTML,CSS and JavaScript static files. from the server files instagram will query the most recent posts and user information in the Database to be displayed first.

 ## If a user likes a picture in his feed, then we would make a INSERT INTO query into a table with four columns, (id, picture, likes, comments) then we would update the like counter using the id of the picture to update the post's like counter

 2. Come up with an analogy to help someone new to coding understand these layers.